 - Will this piece make getting dressed much easier in the morning?
 Can you easily think of three different ways you would wear it and three different places you would wear it to?

-Ultimately, be thoughtful about what your adding– more intentional than spontaneous and not afraid to mix things up and add new types of pieces rather than continuing to buy yet another blazer or off-the-shoulder top.
+Ultimately, be thoughtful about what your adding when you overhaul your wardrobe– more intentional than spontaneous and not afraid to mix things up and add new types of pieces rather than continuing to buy yet another blazer or off-the-shoulder top.

 (image via Refinery29)

-Step 5: How to Shop Like a Stylist
+Step 5 – Update Your Wardrobe: How to Shop Like a Stylist

 - Set aside a good chunk of time— at least an hour or two– and shop online for everything you could ever possibly want for your wardrobe.
 Don’t worry.
 You’re not keeping it all.
 I like shopping online for 85% of your wardrobe because there’s likely a larger selection and size options online.
 Some of my favorite retailers don’t even have brick and mortar locations.
 Plus you can try things on in your own closet and see how items mix and match with pieces you already own or pieces you’re considering from other stores.